Act 79 searches allow law enforcement without a warrant, consent

 The Anderson case is one of first impression for the Supreme Court of Wisconsin.
 Caselaw regarding Act 79 searches, prior to this decision was sparse.
 For individuals on probation, extended supervision, and extended supervision, this is an important case.
-Criminal defense attorney Matt Meyer explains this important decision and what is means for supervised offenders.
+Our criminal defense attorney explains this important decision and what is means for supervised offenders.
 For any questions, contact Van Severen Law Office at (414) 270-0202.
-Matt Meyer writes this post in November 2019.
+We drafted this blog post in November, 2019.

 If you’re facing revocation of probation, extended supervision, or parole, contact us for a consultation.

 State v.
 Roy S. Anderson

 The Supreme Court decision is based on an incident that occurred on August 25, 2015 in Racine, Wisconsin.
 Officer Michael Seeger of the Racine Police Department received two tips regarding Mr. Anderson selling illegal narcotics.
 Seeger indicated the tips were “two separate tips from a reliable and credible informant.”
 The informant indicated the sales occurred behind Mr. Anderson’s residence.